BryanWalker321/Walker-Weather/README.md

   ```
   - The boolean at the end (`true`) specifies admin-only access.
 Set it to `false` if you wish to allow all players to use the manual trigger command.

+- **QBox Servers:**
+   - The script is for QB-Core servers by default.
+If you run QBox, change all references to 'QB-Core' to 'QBox'.

 ---

 ## Installation